PaddlePaddle/PaddleSleeve/Robustness/README.md

 ## 1. Basic Operators Inventory

-Here, we showcased all 42 types of aumentations, divided into 8 categories: Deformation, Geometry Transformation, Pattern, Blur, Additive Noise, Weather, Image Processing, and Compression & Smoothing.
-The implementation of Curve, Stretch, Rectangle Grid, and some other augmentations are based on **Straug** [https://github.com/roatienza/straug].
-Implementations of GridDistortion, HueSaturation, and some other augmentations are based on **Albumentations** [https://github.com/albumentations-team/albumentations].
+Here, we showcased all 45 types of aumentations, divided into 8 categories: Deformation, Geometry Transformation, Pattern, Blur, Additive Noise, Weather, Image Processing, and Compression & Smoothing.
+The implementation of Curve, Stretch, Rectangle Grid, and some other augmentations are based on [**Straug**](https://github.com/roatienza/straug).
+Implementations of GridDistortion, HueSaturation, and some other augmentations are based on [**Albumentations**](https://github.com/albumentations-team/albumentations).

 <table>
   <tr><td align="center">Original image</td></tr>